debops/debops/docs/defaults-configuration.rst

   Boolean.
 If present and ``True``, allows Ansible to reformat already existing filesystem.
 Use with caution.

+``fs_resizefs``
+  Boolean.
+If present and ``True``, and if the block device and filessytem size differ, grow the filesystem into the space.
+Note, XFS Will only grow if mounted.
+  Use with caution especially if you shrink the volume.

 List of optional mount parameters:

 ``mount``